tsenart/vegeta/README.md

 After [v8.0.0](https://github.com/tsenart/vegeta/tree/v8.0.0), the two components are versioned separately to better isolate breaking changes to each.

-CLI releases are tagged with `cli/vMAJOR.MINOR.PATCH` and published on the [Github releases page](https://github.com/tsenart/vegeta/releases).
+CLI releases are tagged with `cli/vMAJOR.MINOR.PATCH` and published on the [GitHub releases page](https://github.com/tsenart/vegeta/releases).
 As for the library, new versions are tagged with both `lib/vMAJOR.MINOR.PATCH` and `vMAJOR.MINOR.PATCH`.
 The latter tag is required for compatibility with `go mod`.